Working at ATLAS

 The following information is provided as a guide to positions at the ATLAS Institute.
 It is not a listing of currently open positions.
-Applicants interested in openings in the ATLAS Institute should search CU Boulder Jobs.
+Applicants interested in openings here should search CU Boulder Jobs.
+Check the college's Faculty Careers page for more information and guidance for faculty applicants.

 The CU Boulder and the ATLAS Institute are committed to sustaining a diverse, equitable and inclusive academic setting and welcome applicants from a range of backgrounds whose work and experience will contribute to that effort.
 We are an Equal Opportunity Employer, including veterans and individuals with disabilities.